Cases

 The breadth and scope of the NRA’s legal issues can be difficult to keep up with.
 This page provides a brief summary of some of the investigations, lawsuits, and other regulatory issues the NRA faces.
 Click on a topic to learn more and see primary source filings.

-NEW YORK AND DC ATTORNEYS GENERAL LAWSUITSAs a result of the sprawling evidence of financial mismanagement, self-dealing, and questionable business practices, New York Attorney General Letitia James has brought suit against the NRA for violations of New York’s charities law.
-The AG’s complaint charges 18 causes of action against the NRA and four executives (CEO Wayne LaPierre, General Counsel John Frazer, former Chief of Staff Josh Powell, and former CFO Woody Phillips).
-While the complaint contains nearly 700 paragraphs, the factual allegations largely center around widespread looting of the NRA as a charity, with CEO LaPierre as the ringleader of that activity.
-The complaint alleges improper personal benefits for senior NRA executives, including that NRA leaders used vendors and contractors to hide improper expenditures, self-dealing, and related party transactions.
-In addition, D.C.
-Attorney General Karl Racine has sued both the NRA and NRA Foundation, alleging that the NRA Foundation exceeded and abused the authority of the charity, and that the Foundation acted contrary to the non-profit purpose of the NRA Foundation.
+NEW YORK ATTORNEY GENERAL’S LAWSUIT: As a result of the sprawling evidence of financial mismanagement, self-dealing, and questionable business practices, New York Attorney General Letitia James brought suit against the NRA, then-CEO Wayne LaPierre, General Counsel John Frazer, former CFO Wilson “Woody” Phillips, and former NRA executive Joshua Powell for violations of New York’s charities law.
+The AG’s complaint charged 18 causes of action against the NRA and four executives (CEO Wayne LaPierre, General Counsel John Frazer, former Chief of Staff Josh Powell, and former CFO Woody Phillips).

 NRA BANKRUPTCY: In January 2021, the NRA filed for bankruptcy in a federal court in Texas.
 The filing was made under Chapter 11 of the bankruptcy code, meaning the NRA will be seeking to reorganize through the bankruptcy process.
 While already losing power and hemorrhaging money, the NRA’s bankruptcy filing should be seen for what it is: an attempt to escape legal responsibility for alleged fraud and lining the pockets of their top executives.
 The NRA will attempt to use the bankruptcy process to halt legal proceedings against it by state attorneys general, former vendors, donors, and others.
 In fact, NRA board member Bob Barr admitted as much, saying the bankruptcy “has nothing to do with the NRA’s financial position… It simply is a legal vehicle to move under protection of federal laws, to escape the abuse by the New York authorities.”

-NRA V. ACKERMAN (TEXAS): The NRA and its former advertising firm, Ackerman McQueen, are embroiled in a number of litigations about the deterioration of their business relationship, including this federal litigation in Texas.
-The case includes the parties trading accusations of deceit, wrongdoing, and extortion, among other allegations.
-This litigation is now of significant economic consequence – with both parties seeking over $50 million in damages.
-Of note, due to the bankruptcy filing, the claims against the NRA are stayed, although the Court is proceeding with claims against NRA CEO Wayne LaPierre and Ackerman McQueen.
+NRA V. ACKERMAN (TEXAS): The NRA and its former advertising firm, Ackerman McQueen, were embroiled in a number of litigations surrounding the deterioration of their business relationship, including this federal litigation in Texas.
+The case included the parties trading accusations of deceit, wrongdoing, and extortion, among other allegations.
+Both parties sought over $50 million in damages.
+Ultimately, the NRA agreed to pay the firm $12 million as part of a settlement agreement.

 NRA V. ACKERMAN (VIRGINIA): This litigation involves very similar allegations as the federal action in Texas, although this series of cases (now consolidated) were brought in Virginia (Alexandria).
 Of note, this case was stayed pending the resolution of the Texas case.